ZviRosenfeld/MinMaxSearch/README.md

 We support 3 types of cache keys out of the box: StateOnly, StateAndDepth and StateAndPassedThroughStates.
 You should choose which key type to used based on what your state's evaluation depends on.
-That is, if your state's evaluation depends on only on itself (and not its depth in the search tree, or the states it's passed through), you should use the "StateOnly" key type.
+That is, if your state's evaluation depends only on itself (and not its depth in the search tree, or the states it's passed through), you should use the "StateOnly" key type.
 If your state depends on the state and it's depths in the search tree, you should use the "StateAndDepth" key.
 *The "StateOnly" key type is the most efficient, so you should use that if you can.*